d-loree/node-server-template/README.md

 ### Database migrations
 This section covers how to define and apply database changes using Prisma ORM and manage schema updates through migrations.

+FINISH THIS HERE.
+SHOW MIGRATIONS HERE ON HOW TO DO TI AND STUFF.
+ALSO SHOW ABOUT CHANIGNG PROVIDER, MIGRATIONS, ADDING TABLES, ETC ETC
+ALSO SHOW HOW TO USE PRISMA BREIFLY

 🔧 **Common Commands**:
 - `npx prisma init` - Initializes Prisma in your project and sets up the schema.prisma file - **This should already be done in the template**